Evaluating Rewards and Recognition Programs: the Key to Optimization

 Some organizations recognize employees when they reach five- or ten-year service milestones, others reward star sales performers, and still others celebrate retirements for valued employees.
 But few companies have all their bases covered simultaneously, or let alone know what all the bases are, to cover them!
-The good news is that leaders and managers know, and a Gallup study validates, rewards and recognition programs increase employee engagement, which boosts a variety of outcomes including business metrics and employee satisfaction.
+The good news is that leaders and managers know, and a Gallup study validates, that rewards and recognition programs increase employee engagement, which boosts a variety of outcomes including business metrics and employee satisfaction.

 Strategic Evaluation Provides Direction

 So, how do you make sure your rewards and recognition program is running optimally, and your company is achieving the best possible outcomes?
 Enter the Inspirus Program Maturity Matrix Assessment.
 It’s a proprietary, coordinated approach to program assessment that leverages our deep bench of industry experts and experience in the rewards and recognition space.
 When we saw a need to help HR managers and leadership objectively and consistently evaluate their own programs, we immediately dove into development.
 The Maturity Matrix empowers users to:

 - View their program holistically as a whole, not just in parts